mvazquezgts/ChaLearn_2021_Looking_at_People_Large_Scale_Signer_Independent_Isolated_SLR_CVPR_Challenge/README.md

 A number of data augmentation strategies have been applied:
 * Flip all the frames of a video previous to its entry into the model, with a probability of 50%.
 * Randomly discard joints and bones.
 With a probability of 10% and applying an increment of this probability based on the confidence value estimated by Openpose for each of these keypoints, discarding with higher probability the keypoints with a lower confidence value.
-* Modify the size and thus the spacing between keypoints randomly.
-Within a range from 0.9% to 1.1% of the original size.
+* Apply a multiplicative random factor within a range [0.9 - 1.1] of the original location of the keypoint or size of bone.

 ### TTA (Test Time Augmentation)

+Data augmentation is used also in inference and results are averaged.

 The following configuration is used for the training phase:
 ```